Ledragon/pi-vision-histogram/symbol-porting-guide.md

 }
 ```

 To port over the data update code, we need to first specify `data` as an `@Input()` to the component.
-The name must match the name defined in the `sysProps` in the symbol metadata in `module.ts`.
+The name must match the name defined in the `inputs` in the symbol metadata in `module.ts`.
 The Angular component we just created also needs to implement the `OnChanges` interface so that the component is aware of the data updates:

 ```typescript
 export class SimpleValueComponent implements OnChanges {